cba85/icarus-slim/docs/readme.md

 The framework has an [editorconfig](http://editorconfig.org) file to respect PHP standards coding style.

+### .user.ini

+The framework has an [.user.ini](http://php.net/manual/fr/configuration.file.per-user.php) file for changing `php.ini` settings on some servers. (e.g [Heroku](https://devcenter.heroku.com/articles/custom-php-settings#php-runtime-settings)).

+### Procfile

+A [Procfile](https://devcenter.heroku.com/articles/getting-started-with-php#define-a-procfile) is included in the framework to explicitly declare what command should be executed to start the app on [Heroku](https://www.heroku.com/home).

 ## Architecture

 The architecture of the framework follows the rules of [pds/skeleton](https://github.com/php-pds/skeleton) the standard filesystem skeleton suitable for all PHP packages mixed with the ones of [Ruby on Rails](http://guides.rubyonrails.org/getting_started.html#creating-the-blog-application) for a web application.